About Author

 Water Activities: Beach swimming, sunbathing, kayaking, fishing, paddle boarding, shell collecting Additional Info: Pet-friendly, family activities, ice cream socials, beach bonfires, community pavilion

 Why It’s Special: Campers Haven RV Resort is the only campground on Cape Cod with its own private beach, making it a standout destination.
-Campers love the easy access to ocean swimming, beachside recreation, and fun family events, all in a relaxed, well-equipped setting.

 Tip: Book beachfront sites well in advance; they’re in high demand!
 Don’t forget your beach gear for a full day of seaside fun.